timofeysie/google-trend-predictor/README.md

 http://localhost:3000/predictions <-- loads daily trends and compares to the above

+GET http://localhost:3000/logistic-regression <-- train the logistic regression model on data loaded from files

+POST http://localhost:3000/logistic-regression/train <-- train the dataset from the payload body

+POST http://localhost:3000/logistic-regression/predict <-- predict a major trend from the payload

 ## Real Time Trends

 We get the results of two data sources and merge then together for the model training data.